Embedded Workflow#

 Define the (relative) paths to the S-Functions and the C code source files in the dSPACE Makefile.
 These are the folder

 c_generated_codeand any subfolder which contains C code source files, which were identified in the previous step.
-For the example in the previous step the entry in the dSPACE Makefile would look like this:# Directories where S-Function C source files are stored.
+For the example in the previous step, the entry in the dSPACE Makefile would look like this:# Directories where S-Function C source files are stored.
 SFCN_DIR = \ "\c_generated_code" \ "\c_generated_code\OCPModelName_model"

 Define the (relative) paths to the